Tintia

 What is the darkest legal tint in Texas?

 The darkest legal tint in Texas is 25%.
-The backside windows are allowed to have any tint percentage you would like.
+The back side windows are allowed to have any tint percentage you would like.

 Is 5 tint legal in Texas?